 Provided Oregon mail-in ballots continue to be provided with prepaid postage, DOC does not foresee issues related to AIC and DOC resources needed to provide postage and possible disadvantaging of indigent AICs.
-DOC would seek to work with the Secretary of State to make voter registration materials available during the Intake process as well as generally available at all its facilities.
+DOC would likely need a Program Analyst 1 position to draft and manage the required rule and serve as a voter registration coordinator.
+DOC would seek to work with the Secretary of State to make voter registration materials available during the intake process as well as generally available at all its facilities.
 DOC would also like to collaborate with the Secretary of State to develop a process that ensures incoming and outgoing voting materials meet the DOC mail rule requirements developed to protect the safety and security of institutions, AICs, and staff.
+DOC's voter registration coordinator would also need to work with the various counties to ensure jury summons meet DOC's mail rule requirements.

-Since returning from Norway, DOC has worked toward normalizing our prisons, and I believe the passage of SB 571 is another step in that direction.
-The individuals in DOC care still have families and friends in the community who are affected by the decisions of our elected officials and the laws passed by the citizens.
-Continuing to be involved and included in the process that brings about those laws promotes prosocial behavior.
-The passage of SB 571 would support DOC's ongoing efforts to normalize prison environments, prepare the individuals in our custody for successful reintegration, and reduce recidivism.
+Since returning from Norway, DOC has worked toward normalizing prisons, and passage of HB 2366 is another step in that direction.
+Individuals in DOC care still have families and friends in the community who are affected by the decisions of our elected officials and the laws passed by the citizens.
+Continuing to be involved and included in the process that brings about those laws